 “Nicknames don’t have to.”

 “But they at least have stories,” Dinara argued.
-They’d reached the square, and Ivey led her off to the general store on the corner, walking fast as to escape her questions.
+They’d reached the square, and Ivey led her off to the general store on the corner, walking fast, as if to escape her questions.

 Dinara huffed.
 “Why was he on the Island before?
 Why did he need to flee?
 I know you know.”